How to: Export Payments to a Bank File

 When you are ready to make payments to your vendors, or reimbursements to your employees, you can export a file with the payment information on the lines in the Payment Journal window.
 You can then upload the file to your bank to process the related money transfers.

-In the generic version of Dynamics 365 for Financials, a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
+In the generic version of Dynamics 365 for Finance and Operations, Business edition, a global provider of services to convert bank data to any file format that your bank requires is set up and connected.
 In North American versions, the same service can be used to send payment files as electronic funds transfer (EFT), however with a slightly different process.
 See step 6 in the "To export payments to a bank file" section.